 In Turgeon v.
 Turgeon, each litigant presented evidence to the referee through their own expert witness.
 190 Conn.
 269 (1983).
 The wife relied on a business appraiser who evaluated the company using the capitalization of income approach, while the husband’s expert testified using the liquidation approach.
 The referee found the evidence that relied on the income approach persuasive.

 On appeal, the husband argued on appeal that the referee erroneously used the income approach to value the business.
 The Connecticut Supreme Court disagreed making it clear that determining the value for a business is a factual inquiry.
 The trial court is given wide discretion to weigh the evidence and draw conclusions.
 Businesses may be valued using a wide range of methods.
 It is the evidence itself that the court weighs, not the method for determining value.
-This high wrote says, “In assessing the value of … property … the trier arrives at his own conclusions by weighing the opinions of the appraisers, the claims of the parties, and his own general knowledge of the elements going to establish value, and then employs the most appropriate method of determining valuation.”
+The opinion says, “In assessing the value of … property … the trier arrives at his own conclusions by weighing the opinions of the appraisers, the claims of the parties, and his own general knowledge of the elements going to establish value, and then employs the most appropriate method of determining valuation.”
 Moreover, the judge is not required to even identify the valuation method used.
 See, Brooks v.
 Brooks.

 There is No Standard Valuation Formula for Business Valuation